OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 The [Weak DH](https://weakdh.org/sysadmin.html) website provides guidance on how various web servers can be configured to use these generated parameters.

-If you have a server farm and are providing [forward secrecy](https://scotthelme.co.uk/perfect-forward-secrecy/), then you might have to disable session resumption.
-For example, Apache writes the session IDs and master secrets to disk so all servers in the farm can participate in resuming a session (there is currently no in-memory mechanism to achieve the sharing).

-Writing the session id and master secret to disk undermines [forward secrecy](https://scotthelme.co.uk/perfect-forward-secrecy/).

 ## Disable Compression

 TLS compression should be disabled in order to protect against a vulnerability (nicknamed CRIME) which could potentially allow sensitive information such as session cookies to be recovered by an attacker.

 ## Patch Cryptographic Libraries

-As well as the vulnerabilities in the SSL and TLS protocols, there have also been a large number of history vulnerability in SSL and TLS libraries, with [Heartbleed](http://heartbleed.com) being the most well known.
+As well as the vulnerabilities in the SSL and TLS protocols, there have also been a large number of historic vulnerability in SSL and TLS libraries, with [Heartbleed](http://heartbleed.com) being the most well known.
 As such, it is important to ensure that these libraries are kept up to date with the latest security patches.

 ## Test the Server Configuration